 Late Registration Fee

 Students are primarily graded at midterms and finals/demonstrations.
 Other grading criteria may be incorporated into the course based on the instructor and individual syllabus.
-Final grades are posted within two weeks after the end of the semester.
+Final grades are posted within two weeks after the end of the term.
 Students view their midterm and final grades online via the "Student Portal", their online student account.

-- VIEW the online portal account for overall total credits and courses successfully completed.
+VIEW the online portal account for overall total credits and courses successfully completed.

-Prior Credit/Transfer Course Evaluation for BFA Programs
+Prior Credit/Transfer Course Evaluation for BFA Programs +−